 Sarah McMullan is the Founder and Managing/Artistic Director.
-Forty-six years ago, the Lamp-Lite Theatre was born under her direction and inspiration.
+Forty-seven years ago, the Lamp-Lite Theatre was born under her direction and inspiration.

 Sarah moved to Nacogdoches from her native state of Mississippi, where she founded the Hattiesburg Little Theatre and served as Arts/Entertainment Editor of the Hattiesburg American.